swfans/swars/README.md

 # syndwarsfx

-**Syndicate Wars Fan Expansion**, alternative binary for the classic Bullfrog game.
+**Syndicate Wars Fan Expansion**, Open Source remake of the classic Bullfrog game.

 This is continuation of a port project created by Unavowed and Gynvael Coldwind.